 Following the reasoning in Chakrabarty, the Board of Patent Appeals and Interferences determined that animals are patentable subject matter under 35 U.S.C.
 101. In Ex parte Allen, 2 USPQ2d 1425 (Bd.
 Pat.
 App. & Inter.
-1987), the Board decided that a polyploid Pacific coast oyster could have been the proper subject of a patent under 35 U.S.C.
+1987), the Board decided that a non-naturally occurring polyploid Pacific coast oyster could have been the proper subject of a patent under 35 U.S.C.
 101 if all the criteria for patentability were satisfied.
 Shortly after the Allen decision, the Commissioner of Patents and Trademarks issued a notice (Animals - Patentability, 1077 O.G.
-24, April 21, 1987) that the Patent and Trademark Office would now consider nonnaturally occurring, nonhuman multicellular living organisms, including animals, to be patentable subject matter within the scope of 35 U.S.C.
+24, April 21, 1987) stating that the Patent and Trademark Office "now considers nonnaturally occurring, non-human multicellular living organisms, including animals, to be patentable subject matter within the scope of 35 U.S.C.
 101.

-The Supreme Court in Chakrabarty held a claim to a genetically engineered bacterium eligible, because the claimed bacterium was not a “product of nature” exception.
-In so holding, the Court made the following points:
+The Supreme Court in Chakrabarty held a claim to a genetically engineered bacterium eligible, because the claimed bacterium was not a "product of nature" exception.
+As the Court explained, the modified bacterium was patentable because the patent claim was not to a "hitherto unknown natural phenomenon," but instead had "markedly different characteristics from any found in nature," due to the additional plasmids and resultant capacity for degrading oil.
+447 U.S. at 309-10, 206 USPQ at 197.

-A more recent judicial decision from the Federal Circuit indicated that "discoveries that possess ‘markedly different characteristics from any found in nature,’ … are eligible for patent protection."
+Subsequent judicial decisions have made clear that the Supreme Court’s decision in Chakrabarty is "central" to the eligibility inquiry with respect to nature-based products.
+See, e.g., Association for Molecular Pathology v.
+Myriad Genetics, Inc., 569 U.S. _, 133 S. Ct.
+2107, 2116, 106 USPQ2d 1972, 1979 (2013).
+For example, the Federal Circuit has indicated that "discoveries that possess ‘markedly different characteristics from any found in nature,’ … are eligible for patent protection."
 In re Roslin Institute (Edinburgh), 750 F.3d 1333, 1336, 110 USPQ2d 1668, 1671 (Fed.
 Cir.
-2014), quoting Chakrabarty, 447 U.S. at 310.
+2014) (quoting Chakrabarty, 447 U.S. at 310, 206 USPQ2d at 197).
 In Roslin, the claimed invention was a live-born clone of a pre-existing, non-embryonic, donor mammal selected from cattle, sheep, pigs, and goats.
 An embodiment of the claimed invention was the famous Dolly the Sheep, which the court stated was "the first mammal ever cloned from an adult somatic cell."
-Despite acknowledging that the method used to create the claimed clones "constituted a breakthrough in scientific discovery", the court held the claims ineligible because "Dolly herself is an exact genetic replica of another sheep and does not possess ‘markedly different characteristics from any [farm animals] found in nature.’"
+Despite acknowledging that the method used to create the claimed clones "constituted a breakthrough in scientific discovery", the court relied on Chakrabarty in holding the claims ineligible because "Dolly herself is an exact genetic replica of another sheep and does not possess ‘markedly different characteristics from any [farm animals] found in nature.’"
 Roslin, 750 F.3d at 1337, 110 USPQ2d at 1671.

 [T]he U.S. Patent Office has already issued patents on genes, stems cells, animals with human genes, and a host of non-biologic products used by humans, but it has not issued patents on claims directed to human organisms, including human embryos and fetuses.
 My amendment would not affect the former, but would simply affirm the latter.